Kyriosity/read-write/README+/software/README+/dev-docu.md

 Just the daily log on notable decisions could be a great help to reveal the pace of design.

-### Screen capture
+### Video tutorial - Screen capture

+"A picture is worth a thousand words", and a short video is worth a hundred pictures.
 That's the absolute winner in the snap of design.

 When a release is ripe, it will take max.
-20-30' to switch the screen snap on, explore the code, and commentate.
-Maybe 10' more to find a tool for video capture.
+20-30' to switch the screen snap on, explore the code, and commentate impromptu.
+It may take an additional 10' to find a tool for video capture.
 You will be the first to thank yourself after a pause on this or that piece of development.

 ## Conclusion

 1. Documentation is essential for reusable and evolving design.
 Its shortage will later require extra efforts to (re)gain focus on a software part and obfuscate substantial concepts.
-2. Design documentation isn't a side-effect of development but a separate task, requiring resources, motivation, and skills.
-A kind of sub-project.
+2. Design documentation isn't a side-effect of development but a separate task, requiring resources, enthusiasm, and skills.
+Treat this as a kind of sub-project.

 🔚